Sylvestre Ntibantunganya

 Sylvestre Ntibantunganya (born 8 May 1956) is a Burundian politician.
 He was President of the National Assembly of Burundi from 23 December 1993 to 30 September 1994, and President of Burundi from 6 April 1994 to 25 July 1996 (interim to October 1994).

+A Hutu, Ntibantunganya became involved in politics in the 1970s, eventually joining the Marxism-influenced Burundi Workers' Party (UBU) before leaving it to cofound the Front for Democracy in Burundi (FRODEBU) in 1986.
+After working as a journalist for Burundi National Radio and Television during the 1980s, Ntibantunganya was elected to Burundi's National Assembly following FRODEBU's victory in the country's multiparty elections in June 1993 over the Union for National Progress (UPRONA), the Tutsi dominated-party that had ruled Burundi as a one-party state since 1966.
+He was named Minister of Foreign Affairs the following month under Burundi's new president, party-mate Melchior Ndadaye.

+Ndadaye's assassination during a coup attempt in October after three months in power provoked the Burundian Civil War between Tutsis and Hutus.
+During this time, he was named President of the National Assembly two months later.
+The assassination of Ndadaye's successor Cyprien Ntaryamira in April 1994 made Ntibantunganya the interim president in the midst of the civil war, becoming the permanent President in October of that year.

+During the war, he was overthrown during a coup in 1996, and was replaced by former UPRONA president Pierre Buyoya.
+Following the end of the war in 2005, Ntibantunganya became a senator for life under the civil war's peace accords until 2018.
+He also ran as an unsuccessful candidate in the 2015 Burundian presidential election.

 Early life

 Sylvestre Ntibantunganya was born on 8 May 1956 in the Commune of Gishubi, Gitega Province.
 He is an ethnic Hutu.
 As a child he intended on becoming a priest, and thus after finishing primary school he attended Mugera seminary.
 He left after his first semester and then attended university.
 He graduated in 1984 with a bachelor's degree in history and geography and sought out a teaching position but could not obtain one.
 From April 1984 to December 1987 he worked as a journalist for Burundi National Radio and Television.